 Q: So what’s your advice to other students in your position who want to win offers at the top banks?

 A: I would say:

-- Start networking FAR in advance – at least 1.5 years before the internship begins.
+- Start networking FAR in advance – ideally, close to 2 years before the internship begins.

 - Use LinkedIn to find names, but short, personalized emails to contact everyone.